 The type of finish should depend on the paint you choose.
 Oil paint is better suited to high-gloss or semi-gloss finishes, while latex paint can be used in either matte or glossy sheens.

 High gloss paint has a shiny appearance and may show fingerprints and other imperfections more easily than a matte or eggshell finish.

 To create a more subtle look, consider choosing an eggshell paint which is slightly shinier than matte paint, but still not as reflective as semi-gloss and gloss paint.

-Instead of the standard white, paint your door with a vivid color to make it stand out and inject personality into any room.
-If you want an airy atmosphere, opt for bright yellow or turquoise shades; if you’re after something more inviting, choose navy or green tones to bring depth and warmth in your home.
+Instead of the standard white, paint your door with vivid colours to make it stand out and inject personality into any room.
+If you want an airy atmosphere, opt for bright yellow or turquoise shades; if you’re after something more inviting, choose navy or green tones to bring depth and warmth to your home.

 How do you paint interior doors without brush marks?

 To paint interior doors without brush marks, start by using the right paint and primer.
 Choose a paint that is designed for use on interior doors and use a high-quality paint brush or roller to apply the paint.
 When painting, make sure to pour paint onto your work surface instead of directly onto the door and work in even coats from top to bottom.
 Finally, use a paintbrush to smooth out any obvious strokes and allow the paint to dry properly before opening or closing the door.

 Related post: Rolling or Spraying Paint Interior

 Installing new knobs on your interior doors can completely transform the look and feel of a space.
 Whether you want to add some bling with a crystal knob, or make a bold statement with an oversized black handle, changing out old hardware for something fresh and modern is an easy way to upgrade any door in your home.